R at its simplest

 The second edition of my book Learn R: As a Language will be published on 26 April 2024.
 A dedicated website provides additional information and some free extra chapters.
 My book does not assume previous programing and focuses on the R language itself rather than on using R for specific purposes.

-Creating informative and elegant plots for inclussion in publications, reports and theses requires the same kind of approach than text.
+Creating informative and elegant plots for inclusion in publications, reports and theses requires the same kind of approach than text.
 Design, drafting and frequently several rounds of revision.
 Plots are also very important for exploration and quality control of data.
-The requirements are rather different with respect to the graphical design, but not in relation to highlighting different features of a data set.
-Pages in this section, describe how to create specific types of plots or even how to add specific features to a plot.
-They assume familiarity with the basics of plotting with package ‘ggplot2’.
+The requirements for exploration and publicationare rather different with respect to the graphical design, but not in relation to highlighting different features of a data set.
+Articles and code examples in this section, describe how to create specific types of plots or even how to add specific features to a plot.
+They assume familiarity with the basics of plotting in R with package ‘ggplot2’.
 The ‘ggplot2’ book is available on-line as an open-access web site.

-I have beeen teaching data analysis and design of experiments, which are very tightly dependent on each other.
+Data analysis and design of experiments are very tightly dependent on each other.
 Statistics gives theoretical support to data analysis methods, but efficiently extracting information from observations from experiments and surveys is in many ways like detective work or solving puzzles.
 Modern data analysis makes heavy use of visual data displays (plots, diagrams, graphs).
-Much of the material I have used for the course IPS-003 is in the pages listed below.
+Material I have used for the course IPS-003 at the University of Helsinki, and for some earlier courses or individual classes is in the pages listed below, in part updated.

 Interactive dashboards can help understand how the amount uncontrolled variation in observations and the number of replicates affect both tests of significance and parameter estimates when fitting models.